A generalization of Kummer theory to Hopf-Galois extensions: Acknowledgements

 \section{Acknowledgements}

-The author is thankful with Ilaria Del Corso, Paul Truman and Lorenzo Stefanello for their insightful comments.
-This work was supported by Czech Science Foundation, grant 21-00420M, and by Charles University Research Centre program UNCE/SCI/022.
+The author is thankful to Ilaria Del Corso, Paul Truman and Lorenzo Stefanello for their insightful comments.
+The author also wants to thank the referee for their helpful comments and suggestions to improve the quality of this paper.
+This work was supported by Czech Science Foundation, grant 21-00420M, by Charles University Research Centre program UNCE/SCI/022 and by the grant PID2022-136944NB-I00 (Ministerio de Ciencia e Innovación).